microsoft/AzureSearch_JFK_Files/README.md

 ### Prerequisites
 1. An Azure Subscription you can access and deploy resources to.
-    1. Note that this demo requires writing to an Azure Storage Account, which you will be billed monthly for the storage written to.
+    1. Note that this demo requires writing to an Azure Storage Account, which you will be billed monthly for the storage written to, and by default provisions a Basic Azure Search service with will also be billed monthly.
 For an estimation of cost, reference the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 2. [Visual Studio 2017](https://www.visualstudio.com/downloads/) with [Azure Developer Tools](https://azure.microsoft.com/en-us/tools/) enabled.
 The free community edition will work fine.
 3. [Node.js](https://nodejs.org/) must be installed on your computer.
 4. Basic familiarity with using the [Azure Portal](https://portal.azure.com) and cloning and compiling code from github.